timootten/Svelte-Stack/README.md

 Add for all forms client validators
 Add Email resend and info in settings if verified (Make Button 1/4 on the button right, resend or success icon if verified)

+Later:

+Change React Email to Svelte Email (Check for Tailwind or use a large css script tag)

 Profile:

 General Information